|Posted by Anna H. on March 4, 2016 at 8:05 AM|

 Yesterday morning, I pre-planned the next 4 blogs.
 They are all Irish and Saint Patrick's Day themed, including today's blog.

 As you already know, every country has its own folktales, including Ireland.
-Since I am a Horror fan and have some Irish ancestry, it is only fitting to share a few Irish Horror Folktales.
+It is only fitting to share a couple of Irish Horror Folktales, since I am a Horror fan with some Irish ancestry.

 On Wednesday, I researched and learned about a few Irish Horror Folktales through IrishCentral.com.
 The folktales about Dearg Due, Leanan Sidhe, and Caorthannach stood out the most to me, which is why I am sharing them with you all today.